princewillkama9-creator/PFL25/README.md

 # PFL25
 PFL25 is a projected 2D mobile football game with cyanical-themed content.
 The project targets Godot 4.5.1 and is preparing for an upcoming alpha release.
 The game contains approximately 8,000 players across 338 clubs.
-3D is being considered for future versions.
+3D is being considered for future versions.The game is built with Godot 4.5.1 and features many modes including career and dream team modes , quick matches and multiplayer modes.